-Plant-based eating is on the rise internationally and it appears to be far more prevalent than just a fad!
-Millennials and Gen Z’ers are at the forefront of this shift.
+Plant-based eating is on the rise and it appears to be more of a long-term movement than just a fad!
+Gen Z and millennials are at the forefront of this trend.
 In Britain, for example, 44 percent of vegans are aged 15 to 34.
-While the vegan way of life may not be the norm just yet, it continues to gain international popularity.
+While the vegan way of life may not be the norm just yet, it continues to gain worldwide popularity.
+Vegan foods have emerged as a rapidly developing global industry.
+For example, the global plant-based meat market was estimated to be valued at $4.3 billion in 2020 and is projected to double by 2025.
+Packaged Facts’ online consumer survey reported that 32% of Americans now identify as flexitarians, who aim to cut back on animal-based food products.
+Subsequently, the plant-based food market seems well-positioned to grow at a very healthy rate.
+But in terms of publicly traded companies, what are vegan stocks?
+What are cruelty-free stocks?

-Vegan stocks are publicly traded companies that are void of animal cruelty and exclude animal-based products from their offerings.
+Cruelty-free stocks are publicly traded companies void of animal cruelty and can, but do not always (nor are required to) exclude animal-based products from their goods and services.
 Many of these companies are food manufacturers and suppliers that specialize in plant-based offerings and have experienced exponential growth due to the global rise of veganism.
-The vegan diet excludes meat, dairy products, eggs and all other ingredients derived from animals.
-Dietary staples include fruits, vegetables, legumes and whole grains
+There is a distinction between cruelty-free and vegan; the former prohibiting the mistreatment and exploitation of animals, and the latter excluding any and all animal-derived products.
+The vegan diet excludes meat, dairy products, eggs, and all other ingredients originated from animals.
+Dietary staples for vegans include fruits, vegetables, legumes, and whole grains.

-In addition to positive growth forecasts, vegan stocks qualify as socially responsible investments.
-Socially responsible investments support companies that aim to have a positive cultural and environmental impact.
-This type of investing has become more popular in recent years and gives investors the opportunity to have a stake in companies they truly believe in.
-Vegan stocks are one way to introduce those investments into your portfolio.
+In addition to positive growth forecasts, cruelty-free stocks qualify as sustainable investments.
+Environmental, Social, and Governance (ESG) investments support companies that aim to have a positive cultural impact promoting social responsibility.
+ESG investing has gained recent popularity and gives investors the opportunity to have ownership in companies that align with their values.
+Cruelty-free stocks are one way to introduce these investments into your portfolio.

 Here are some of the well-known publicly traded companies benefitting from the global expansion of Veganism: